Best Time to Visit Singapore: Weather by Month and Season

 Monsoon Rain

-Unlike in dry season, rains won’t just come in quick spurts but can last for extended periods of time.
+Unlike in the dry season, rains won’t just come in quick spurts but can last for extended periods of time.
 Travelling during this season can really put a damper on your Singapore itinerary.
+It’s not all doom and gloom, either.
+Even in the wet season, you can experience pleasant weather.

-What to wear: Even with all the extra rainfall, Singapore stays quite hot during monsoon season.
+What to wear: Even with all the extra rainfall, Singapore stays quite hot during the monsoon season.
 Like other times of the year, you’ll want to wear lightweight clothing.

-I’d recommend splurging on high-performance quick-drying gear rather than relying solely on your ordinary wardrobe.
+I’d recommend splurging on high-performance, quick-drying gear rather than relying solely on your ordinary wardrobe.
 If you get caught in a flurry of rain in Singapore, you’ll thank me.
+Also, be sure to pack a lightweight & breathable waterproof jacket and a sturdy umbrella.

 Sulta Mosque in Kampong Glam